The First Time I Saw a Kangaroo in Australia

 One of the things I was most excited about seeing in Australia was a kangaroo.
 I had watched Dot and the Kangaroo about a hundred zillion times as a child and was still holding out hope that maybe, just maybe, I would be able to talk to the kangaroos like Dot could.
 What kid doesn’t wish they could talk to animals?

-Instead of happening upon a herd of them bounding footloose and fancy-free across the Outback and ready to be my new best animal friends, the first kangaroo that I saw in Australia was served to me on a plate.
+However, instead of happening upon a herd of them bounding footloose and fancy-free across the Outback, the first kangaroo that I saw in Australia was served to me on a plate.

-So my first encounter with a kangaroo was not like this:
+So my first encounter with a kangaroo in Australia was like this:

 Roast kangaroo on the left